Research Back To Research Themes

 Humanitarianism and Politics: Briefing Note Series

-Building on earlier work in Afghanistan and our briefing note on “Humanitarianism Unraveled?” published in mid- 2010, we have issued similar briefing notes on the relationship between humanitarian action and politics in Sri Lanka, Darfur, Pakistan, and Somalia.
+This project examines the relationship between humanitarian action and politics.
+Building on earlier work in Afghanistan and our briefing note (“Humanitarianism Unraveled?”) published in mid- 2010, we have issued similar briefing notes on the relationship between humanitarian action and politics in Sri Lanka, Darfur, Pakistan, and Somalia.
 These notes are now being reworked to form the chapters of a book on the “instrumentalization” of humanitarianism in historical perspective.
 The book, which also includes chapters on manipulations around food aid and protection issues, will be published in early 2012.
-We continue to be frequently called upon to participate in policy debates on humanitarian policy issues with donors, UN agencies, NGOs, and academia.
-Our briefings and research updates in the countries where we work have been particularly appreciated.

 Humanitarian Action in Pakistan 2005-2010 Challenges, Principles, and Politics